buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_ControllerTypeProportional.md

 The expected range and default value.
 While the property data type is IfcReal (to support all cases including when the units are unknown), a unit may optionally be provided to indicate the measure and unit.

+### Labels

+Labels indicate transition points such as 'Hi', 'Lo', 'HiHi', or 'LoLo'.